awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-ui-template-crowd-icon-button.md

 A button with an image placed in the center\.
 When the user touches the button, a ripple effect emanates from the center of the button\.

 The following is an example of a Liquid template designed for image classification that uses the `<crowd-icon-button>` element\.
 This template uses JavaScript to enable workers to report issues with the worker UI\.
-Copy the following code and save it in a file with the extenion `.html`\.
+Copy the following code and save it in a file with the extension `.html`\.
 Open the file in any browser to preview and interact with this template\.

 ```
 <script src="https://assets.crowd.aws/crowd-html-elements.js"></script>